marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 I.e., getting the relevant people together in a meeting, and taking the time to properly write up details of what has been discussed and agreed.

+My experience as a developer helped greatly in these areas.
+I was used to going to client meetings and explaining what was possible versus what was not possible before becoming a manager.
+I was also frequently helping clients with estimations backed up by knowledge of the tech and current architecture of the project.
+With those two things this type of facilitation becomes "the easier kind".

-The hardest kinds of facilitation happen when a team member is having a hard time either because of external factors or conflicts between colleagues.
+The hardest kinds of facilitation happen when a team member is having a hard time either because of external factors or because of conflicts between colleagues.
 This is the real human-factor part of the job.
 I have little experience on this.

-These situations seem to take a lot of time and energy to resolve.
-Each situation of this type is different and facilitation might have to be defined case by case.
+These situations seem to take a lot of time and energy to solve.
+Each situation of this type is different and facilitation might have to be defined on a case-by-case basis.

 The tools available by the business will be relevant here and the manager needs to be aware of them to put them to good use.
 E.g., unlimited leave, team rotation, mental-health days, external mediation, etc.

 My only general observation is to treat the situation with compassion and empathy.
 In the end of the day a manager will be dealing with people-problems frequently.
-In the eyes of the person being troubled, their problems are going to be more concerning than what they may be comfortable telling you.
+In the eyes of the person being troubled, their problems are going to be more concerning than they may be comfortable telling you.
 You are at the risk of miss-characterising the problem if you don't handle it well.

-There is no point on trying to play a hard hand by being the authoritarian boss that dictates solutions or does not take the time to care and understand "it's your job, just do it!".
-This almost always goes wrong and makes the manager lose the respect of their team.
+There is little point in trying to play a hard hand by being an authoritarian manager that only dictates solutions without taking the time to care and understand the situation i.e. _"it's your job, just do it!"_.
+This almost always goes wrong and makes the manager lose the respect of their team, even from the people not involved in the situation.
+Luckily this is something I learned from observation and not from direct experience.

 ## You Must Take An Active Interest In The Development Of Your Reports